RSE-Sheffield/pando-python/episodes/optimisation-using-python.md

 ## Example: Searching an element in a list

 A simple example of this is performing a linear search on a list.
 (Though as we’ll see in the next section, this isn't the most efficient approach!)
-In the following example, we create a list of 2500 integers in the (inclusive-exclusive) range `[0, 5000)`.
+In the following example, we create a list of 2500 random integers in the (inclusive-exclusive) range `[0, 5000)`.
-The goal is to search for all even numbers within that range.
+The goal is to count how many even numbers are in the list.

 The function `manualSearch()` manually iterates through the list (`ls`) and checks each individual item using Python code.
 On the other hand, `operatorSearch()` uses the `in` operator to perform each search, which allows CPython to implement the inner loop in its C back-end.